Guide, Reviewed 2 May 2026

 Two-hour lessons should not cost more than two times a one-hour rate.
 Block booking of 10 hours should save you £20 to £40.
 Anything dramatically cheaper than these rates is a red flag, and anything dramatically more expensive should come with a Grade A and a clear specialism like nervous learners or test pass guarantees.

-#Independent versus franchise instructors
+Independent versus franchise instructors

 Big brands like AA, Red, BSM, and Bill Plant operate franchise networks.
 The instructors are still ADIs but they pay the brand a weekly fee for marketing and the car lease.
 Pros: easier to find, often better in less-served towns, structured curriculum.
 Cons: rates are higher, you usually cannot pick your individual instructor, and franchise turnover is high.
+For a faster route, our intensive driving courses page covers the boot-camp option.

 Independent instructors who own their own school tend to be cheaper, more flexible, and have stronger local knowledge.
 They are also harder to find.
 Word of mouth, the DVSA register, and Google Maps reviews are the three best sources.
+Our choosing a driving instructor guide breaks down the trade-offs in more detail.

-#Reviews: where to look and what to trust
+Reviews: where to look and what to trust

 Google Maps reviews are usually the most honest source.
 Look for instructors with at least 20 reviews and an average above 4.5.
 Read the one and two star reviews carefully: a cluster of complaints about cancellations, lateness, or rude behaviour tells you everything.
 Facebook local groups are useful for personal recommendations but skewed toward whoever is most active in the group, not whoever is best.

-#When to switch instructors
+When to switch instructors

 Most learners switch too late.
 Signs it is time: